 Colloquium on Challenges in International Refugee Law and the Michigan Guidelines

-The Colloquium has produced five sets of unanimously agreed Michigan Guidelines on cutting-edge concerns related to asylum and refugee law.
+The Colloquium has produced six sets of unanimously agreed Michigan Guidelines on cutting-edge concerns related to asylum and refugee law.
 The Guidelines, which are published in English, French, Russian, and Arabic, are frequently cited by courts around the world and help shape the way judges, lawyers, and other decision-makers look at a refugee issue.

 Addressed the right to work for refugees and asylum seekers in the country of arrival.

 Took up the question of the lawfulness of rules and procedures that purport to assign the responsibility to protect refugees to some country other than that in which the refugee has sought, or intends to seek, protection (e.g. "country of first arrival," "safe third country," and extraterritorial processing rules and practices.)